-Erica Chidi is a Los Angeles-based doula, chef and founder of The Mama Circle, a modern resource for new and expectant parents that helps women navigate their journey into motherhood.
+Erica Chidi is a Los Angeles-based doula and founder of Loom, a modern resource for new and expectant parents that helps women navigate their journey into motherhood.
 We’re big admirers of her Instagram, so we were thrilled when she agreed to share her beauty uniform.
 Here are her secrets, from buttery coffee to a genius shower trick…

 How did you first become interested in your line of work?